-When the Credit-Control-Failure-Handling AVP is set to CONTINUE, the credit-control client SHOULD re-send the request to an alternative server in the case of transport or temporary failures, provided that a failover procedure is supported in the creditcontrol server and the credit-control client, and that an alternative server is available.
+When the CCFH is set to CONTINUE, the credit-control client SHOULD resend the request to an alternative server in the case of transport or temporary failures, provided that (1) a failover procedure is supported in the credit-control server and the credit-control client and (2) an alternative server is available.
 Otherwise, the service SHOULD be granted, even if credit-control messages can't be delivered.

-RETRY_AND_TERMINATE
+RETRY_AND_TERMINATE 2

-When the Credit-Control-Failure-Handling AVP is set to RETRY_AND_TERMINATE, the credit-control client SHOULD re-send the request to an alternative server in the case of transport or temporary failures, provided that a failover procedure is supported in the credit-control server and the credit-control client, and that an alternative server is available.
-Otherwise, the service SHOULD not be granted when the credit-control messages can't be delivered.
+When the CCFH is set to RETRY_AND_TERMINATE, the credit-control client SHOULD resend the request to an alternative server in the case of transport or temporary failures, provided that (1) a failover procedure is supported in the credit-control server and the credit-control client and (2) an alternative server is available.

+Otherwise, the service SHOULD NOT be granted when the credit-control messages can't be delivered.

 8.15.
-Direct-Debiting-Failure-Handling AVP
+Direct-Debiting-Failure-Handling AVP (DDFH)

-The Direct-Debiting-Failure-Handling AVP (AVP Code 428) is of type Enumerated.
+The DDFH (AVP Code 428) is of type Enumerated.
 The credit-control client uses information in this AVP to decide what to do if sending credit-control messages (Requested-Action AVP set to DIRECT_DEBITING) to the credit-control server has been, for instance, temporarily prevented due to a network problem.